calgo-lab/BGR/README.md

 - `<path_to_model_checkpoint>`: Path to the model checkpoint for the specfied experiment.

 # Results
-The results of our experiments are presented in the paper, for further details please refer to the paper.

-Here we provide a summary of the results for the SoilNet (SN) model with 4 different configurations.
+Here, we provide a summary of the results for the SoilNet (SN) model with 4 different configurations.
 Metrics are computed on the test set and given in percents (%).
 The full images for the depth module were encoded with the *MaskedResNet* image encoder. *PatchCNN* and *ResNet* refer to the segment encoders. *LSTM* refers to all three task-predictors (depth, tabulars, horizons). *Emb* and *CE* refer to the horizon loss, SN = SoilNet, Acc.agg. = Accuracy aggregated over main symbols.
 The main symbols represent the horizon symbols on a higher level of the hierarchy, demonstrating more geologically coherent predictions.

 | Model name              | IoU            | Acc.           | F1             | Prec.          | Rec.           | Acc.@5         | Prec.@5        | Rec.@5         | Acc.agg.       |
 | :---------------------- | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- |